 The term 'assured tenant' includes a person with an assured shorthold tenancy, including of an Affordable Rent property.
 'Secure tenant' includes a person with a flexible tenancy granted under s.107A of the Housing Act 1985.

 Bidding

-Applicants expressing an interest in a property where they would like to be housed.
+The process of applying for a property advertised as available to let through Choice Based Lettings.
 An applicant must be eligible for that type of property.